T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 ..

-Use the `--print-media-type` as wkthml option to access the page with media type 'printer'.
+Use the `--print-media-type` as wkhtml option to access the page with media type 'printer'.
 Depending on the website configuration this switches off navigation and background images.

 Rendering 'official' look-alike PDF letters